Updated on: 2/18/2019

 Car Accident Results in Life-Threatening Injuries

-US Airways employee James McCutchen of East Liverpool, Ohio, was involved in a multiple vehicle accident in January 2007 that left him with several life-threatening injuries that required emergency surgery and extensive rehabilitation.
+US Airways employee James McCutchen of East Liverpool, Ohio, suffered serious personal injury in a multiple vehicle accident in January 2007 that left him with several life-threatening injuries that required emergency surgery and extensive rehabilitation.
 He eventually had a complete hip replacement and has undergone several additional surgeries since the crash and still suffers from chronic pain that cannot be relieved by medication.

 Before the car accident occurred, McCutchen had entered into a health benefit plan (the “Plan”) which was administered and financed by his employer (US Airways Inc.).
 After the accident, the Plan paid a total of $66,866 to cover medical expenses that were incurred from the accident.
 McCutchen also filed a lawsuit against the young driver who caused the accident, but because that driver was underinsured and there were multiple deaths and serious injuries involved McCutchen only received a $10,000 settlement from the driver’s insurance company.